brianlangley/Wanderlust/README.md

 ### Dependencies

-The Wanderlust app is built using vanilla JavaScript, HTML, and CSS and does not rely on any external libraries or frameworks.
+The Wanderlust app is built using vanilla JavaScript, HTML, and CSS.

+While it does not rely on external libraries or frameworks that need to be downloaded, it utilizes CDNs (Content Delivery Networks) for some resources.
+This approach was chosen for ease of viewing experience.

+These being:
+- Bootstrap CSS
+- GSAP (GreenSock Animation Platform)

 ### Compatibility